aadishiv23/Iris/Docs/VoiceFeatures.md

             case .speechRecognitionPermissionDenied:
                 return "Speech recognition permission is required."
             case .modelNotLoaded:
-                return "Voice model is not loaded."
+                return "Voice models are not loaded.
+Please wait for setup to complete."
             }
         }
     }